 5.5.5 Existing features partly or fully covering the use case functionality

 The 5G system shall support on-demand establishment of UE to UE, multicast, and broadcast private communication between members UEs of the same 5G LAN-VN.
 Multiple types of data communication shall be supported, at least IP and Ethernet.

+TS 22.261 specifies the requirement to support E2E QoS for a service, however, the existing requirement only consider QoS in the access networks, backhaul, core network and network to network interconnect.
+The QoS between UE, PRAS and eRG is not covered yet.

+TS 22.261 specifies the requirements for routing efficiency within the 5GC, e.g., private communication for 5G LAN-type service.
+However, the efficient routing on eRG is not covered yet.

 5.5.6 Potential New Requirements needed to support the use case

 [PR.
-001] The 5G system shall be able to provide E2E QoS control for the communication path between the UE and a residential gateway via an indoor small base station.
+001] The 5G system shall be able to provide QoS control for the communication path between a UE and an Evolved Residential Gateway via a Premises Radio Access Station.

 [PR.
-002] The 5G system shall be able to support efficient routing for communication between UEs (both connecting to a residential gate way via indoor small base stations) via the residential gateway without going through the 5GC.
+002] The 5G system shall be able to support efficient routing for the data traffic between two UEs via an Evolved Residential Gateway (i.e., without going through the NG-RAN and 5GC), where both UEs are connected to the Evolved Residential Gateway via a same or different Premises Radio Access Stations.